Understand how to create and implement a learning and development strategy and policy to support organisational success

 Using the learning needs analysis results

-Collating the information from the needs analysis will allow a number of outputs:
+Collating the information from the needs analysis will allow a number of outputs that can happen concurrently:

 A report of overall learning needs for the organisation or department - to form the basis of an L&D strategy or form part of the business planning process.

-Prioritising the learning needs identified - discussions with senior managers will provide guidance on which gaps are most critical.
+Prioritising the learning needs identified - discussions with senior managers will provide guidance on where they think the gaps are most critical.
 Concentrating on learning outcomes is important.

 Learning and development plans - once priorities and budgets are set, the L&D team will be able to set plans for learning interventions.
 These plans will prioritise content and methods or processes appropriate to meet the needs identified.
 Line managers will also have a clear idea of where they need to coach or develop skills in their teams.